Degree studies with piano as a main instrument are a part of the Classical Music Performance programme.

 Applicants for this programme are not required to complete advance assignments.
 All applicants who have submitted their applications by the deadline and who have been found to be eligible will be invited to the entrance examination.

-The main instrument exam consists of two stages that will be held on site at the Sibelius Academy in Helsinki.
-The entrance examination also includes a general music skills test.
+The main instrument exam consists of two stages that will be held on site at the Sibelius Academy in Helsinki between 15 and 19 May 2023.
+The entrance examination also includes a general music skills test which is held remotely online.

 The first stage of the entrance examination is an instrument audition during which you must perform: